Understanding Guitar Pots and Caps

 PRO TIP: Always protect your guitar’s finish from possible harm when applying solvents, solutions, lubricants, and other foreign substances.

 How Much Do Guitar Pots Cost

 Guitar pots generally cost $6-$9 each.
-If you hire a guitar shop to install pots the labor should be about $20 for one and up to $50 for three.
-There could be an additional fee if a luthier needs to ream (enlarge), or sleeve (lessen), mounting holes to accomodate the potentiometer’s shaft.
+If you hire a guitar shop to install pots the labor should be about $30 for one and up to $75 for three.
+There could be an additional fee if a luthier needs to ream (enlarge) the mounting holes to accommodate the potentiometer’s shaft.
 Hollow-body guitars may be more expensive due to extra time required to pull and replace the circuit.

 Tone and Volume Pots Wiring